 Coconut Rum Cream Cheese

-- Bake for 18-20 minutes or until a toothpick inserted in the center comes out clean.
-Remove to wire rack to cool.
+- Fill each liner approximately 2/3 of the way full.
+Place cupcakes in oven, then drop temperature to 350 degrees F and bake for 18-20 minutes or until a toothpick inserted in the center comes out clean.
+Remove to a wire rack to cool completely.

 Coconut Rum Cream Cheese

 - While cupcakes are cooling, with an electric or stand mixer fitted with a paddle attachment, beat softened butter and cream cheese on medium speed for 2-3 minutes, until light and fluffy.